Adrian Chiles: Radio

-In his early career at the BBC, Chiles became an assistant producer and, by 1993, was presenting Radio 4's Financial World Tonight.
+In his early career at the BBC, Chiles became an assistant producer; by 1993, he was presenting Radio 4's Financial World Tonight.

-He began presenting and producing his own show Chiles on Saturday for Radio 5 Live, which was awarded the sports category Gold Medal at the Sony Radio Academy Awards in 2002.
+He began presenting and producing his own show Chiles on Saturday for Radio 5 Live, which was awarded the sports category gold medal at the Sony Radio Academy Awards in 2002.

 In November 2013, Chiles returned to Radio 5 Live, co-presenting Drive on Fridays with Anna Foster.

 In October 2014, he became the Monday and Tuesday host of new programme 5 Live Daily from 10 am to 1 pm; with Peter Allen, and subsequently Emma Barnett, hosting Wednesday to Friday.

 In January 2018, he was moved to Fridays only and the title was changed to Chiles on Friday, with Emma Barnett hosting from Monday to Thursday under the title The Emma Barnett Show, although the content remains essentially the same.
+From January 2021, Chiles also presented the programme on Thursdays as Naga Munchetty took over the show on Mondays to Wednesdays.

+From September 2025, Chiles will become the new presenter of Saturday Live on BBC Radio 4, replacing Nikki Bedi and presenting the show solo from Cardiff.

+Writing

+In February 2019, Chiles began writing a twice weekly column at The Guardian focused on subjects that Gabriella Paiella of GQ called “the banalities of everyday life” and “a gentle and delightful respite from the daily cesspool of takes and terrible news.”

+The column features headlines like We can go to the moon – so why can’t we stop my glasses sliding down my nose?, Who are these people who love to feel sand between their toes?
+I hate it, You’re never too old to climb a tree – and I should know, At Easter I had a fall.
+The wild garlic smelled lovely, but I didn’t want to die there, I found a witch supply store opposite a Nisa Local.
+It's the start of a magical journey, and My dad has died but his watch ticks on.
+Why does that feel so heartless?.

+The column has proved popular, particularly on Twitter, leading Chiles to be called “Britain’s greatest columnist” by journalist Frances Ryan and “The greatest columnist of our time” by MSNBC’s Clarissa-Jan Lin.